Follow us here

 Further details can be found on the application form.

 Applicants must be a member of the Royal Economic Society and not have been awarded a Research Dissemination or Special Project Grant in the last three years.
-The Event should be due to take place within 18 months of application and are either one-off (single event or short series) on a specific topic, or designed as the first in a potential new series of events.
+The Event should be due to take place within 18 months after the deadline date and are either one-off (single event or short series) on a specific topic, or designed as the first in a potential new series of events.

 Applicant’s should complete the application form and provide a brief cv (maximum two pages), along with a clear budget and evidence of co-funding (where appropriate).